mm80843/T3.5/docs/Benef/PBN__Benef_602.md

 ## Articles mentionning this Benefit

 * [Coronavirus comes home?
 Energy use, home energy management, and the social-psychological factors of COVID-19](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_119.md)

+## Name of the Benefit

+HEMS can provide CO2 emission information, promoting more environmentally-conscious behavior and contributing to decarbonization efforts.